What Causes Belly Fat and How Can You Fight it?

 - Eliminate white sugar from your diet and consume honey, sugar cane honey, whole sugar cane, etc.

 - Stop eating processed and hydrogenated fats, present in fried foods, margarines, or confectionery item.
-Instead you should consume healthy fats, found in cold-pressed vegetable oils (olive, coconut, sesame and flaxseed oils, for instance), avocado, nuts, seeds, oily fish, and butter or ghee.
+Instead you should consume healthy fats, found in cold-pressed vegetable oils (olive, coconut, sesame and flaxseed oils, for instance), avocado, nuts, seeds, oily fish, butter, or ghee.

 Living a sedentary lifestyle

 Exercise is vital to maintaining a healthy weight.
 More importantly, it helps you to lose weight from your waist.
-This is because a lack of exercise causes us to gain belly fat.
+This is because a lack of exercise causes us to fat, including belly fat.

 Hormonal changes also cause us to gain belly fat.
 This is especially the case for women going through perimenopause and menopause.
 However, young women who have high levels of estrogen, can also suffer from hormonal changes.